KAWNEER UK LTD

 The AA®720 series corresponds to the BRE Global Green Guide online generic specification for windows and achieves a summary rating of A*.
 The windows are a 72mm profile incorporating the very latest thermal technology and meet the latest European requirements for thermal performance.
 Glazing and panels up to 56mm thickness can be accommodated enabling the use of triple glazing.
-The range consists of the AA®720 Casement, the AA®720 Pivot, the AA®720 Tilturn and the AA®720 Parallel Opening.
+The range consists of the AA®720 Casement, the AA®720 SL Slimline Casement designed with narrow frame sightlines to achieve a modern aesthetic look available in two styles, one offering a cost effective and robust solution for the Education Sector and the second a unique double flush external and internal aesthetic for the Home Improvement sector, the AA®720 Pivot, the AA®720 Tilturn and the AA®720 Parallel Opening.
 AA®720 FR consists of Door and Fixed Light variants offering 30 minutes insulation and integrity.

-The AA®540 series corresponds to the BRE Global Green Guide online generic specification for windows and achieves a summary rating of A+**.
-The range consists of the AA®541 Casement, the AA®542 Pivot and the AA®543 Tilturn Window designed to offer optimum weather and thermal performance at a competitive price.
+The AA®541 Casement corresponds to the BRE Global Green Guide online generic specification for windows and achieves a summary rating of A+**, and is designed to offer optimum weather and thermal performance at a competitive price.

 The GT70 Slimline Renovation Window is an elegant aluminium fenestration solution designed specifically to replicate the appearance of steel windows.